Model Citizen: Critical reception

 On the review aggregator website Metacritic, Model Citizen holds a score of 85 out of 100, based on seven reviews, indicating "universal acclaim".
 Allie Gregory of Exclaim! said the EP "packs more ambition, power and energy into its rapid-fire 20-minute runtime than any pop-punk release in recent memory."
-Andrew Sacher of BrooklynVegan felt the it displayed Meet Me at the Altar as "a band [...] [pushing] the genre forward, with a fresh perspective and a fresh sound".
+Andrew Sacher of BrooklynVegan felt it displayed Meet Me at the Altar as "a band [...] [pushing] the genre forward, with a fresh perspective and a fresh sound".
 Dorks Dan Harrison called its songs "razor-sharp future anthems that both recall the legends of pop-punk past, but also herald in a new, more fitting era."
 NMEs Jenessa Williams called the EP a "cohesive celebration of everything that is great about pop-punk", but said that "to constantly tie [Meet Me at the Altar] to the regrets of yesteryear is to deny what is painfully obvious; Model Citizen is the work of a band who are absolutely for the now".
 Sputnikmusic staff reviewer Rowan5215 viewed the EP as neither a "challenging or boundary-breaking release" in the 2020s pop-punk revival when compared to KennyHoopla and Travis Barker's Survivor's Guilt: The Mixtape (2021), but nevertheless believed it would be enjoyable for fans of the genre.

 Gigwises Greer praised Meet Me at the Altar's overall improvements from their previous output on Model Citizen and felt that its members' "technical prowess" made the band one of the best in the pop-punk scene.
 Ben Tipple of DIY said the EP's songs were "boisterous as they are infectious", whilst Thomas of Clash praised its catchiness and felt it displayed some of the band's best work to date.
 Caleb Campbell of The Line of Best Fit praised the band's sincerity and songwriting though felt their "consistent upbeat[ness]" meant they were "largely operating repetitively throughout" the EP.
 Paolo Ragusa of Consequence felt that Meet Me at the Altar succeeded in mixing "hardcore sensibilities with a modern pop twist" but at the same time limited themselves through their "insistence" on combining pop-punk and easycore.
 Richardson of Kerrang! also acknowledged the lack of variation from the band's "core" sound but said: "[W]hen the songs just work and everything sounds so fun, it feels rather greedy to ask for more."

 Model Citizen was listed as the second-best EP of 2021 by Kerrang!, with BrooklynVegan, Exclaim!, Loudwire, and NME including it in their equivalent lists.
 Autostraddle gave it an "honorable mention" on its list of 2021's "Best Albums Released by Queer and Trans Artists".